 To directly insert a basic snippet with the desired component into the REPL editor, drag the component name from the Snippets and Scaffolders menu.
 The snippet will be inserted at the current cursor position.
 Then you can configure the component and add the code block for the

 While typing a component name in the editor, you will see a list of suggestions including all available snippets for the specific component.
 To add the snippet:

 - Navigate through the list to select the desired snippet and press

-- Single click on the desired snippet in the list.
+- Select the desired snippet from the list.

 Telerik REPL for Blazor provides scaffolders for a variety of components.
 They allow you to setup the component parameters through an UI and quickly add the component in the REPL editor.